georgemillard/python-django-notes/linode-hosting-notes.md

 # server 127.0.0.1:8001; # for a web port socket (we'll use this first)
 ```

-Then try:

-`uwsgi --socket mysite.sock --wsgi-file test.py`

-#### 502 Bad Gateway Error!!!

-Using uwsgi with a .ini file (see below):

 `uwsgi --ini mysite_uwsgi.ini`

-Need to set permissions on test_project to 777, and on mysite.sock to 777 (within the ini file):

 ```
 # mysite_uwsgi.ini file